raystack/siren/docs/guides/alert_history.md

 The keys are pretty obvious to match with what was described in bullets points in the introduction above.

 In the above example we can see, the alert annotation has sufficient values for alert history storage.
-We can setup cortex alertmanager, to call Siren AlertHistory APIs as a webhook receiver.
+We can set up cortex alertmanager, to call Siren AlertHistory APIs as a webhook receiver.
 The above annotations and labels will be parsed by Siren APIs, to be stored in the database.